Cryolyst/EnvironSense/README.md

-# EnvironSense
+# EnvironSense - Embedded Environmental Monitoring System
-A compact Arduino-based environmental monitor that measures temperature, humidity, pressure, and air quality using a BME680 sensor and displays real-time data on a monochrome OLED with a low-memory embedded UI.
+EnvironSense is a compact Arduino-based environmental monitoring system that measures temperature, humidity, pressure, and air quality using a BME680 sensor and displays real-time data on a 128×64 monochrome OLED display.

+The system is built around an Arduino Nano and uses I²C communication to interface with both the BME680 sensor and the OLED display.
+Environmental data is presented through a lightweight, text-based embedded UI designed to operate within limited SRAM and processing constraints.

+Features

-This project is a compact environmental monitoring system built using an Arduino Nano, a BME680 sensor, and a 128×64 monochrome OLED display.
-It measures and displays real-time temperature (°C/°F), relative humidity, air pressure, and an air quality proxy based on gas resistance.
+Real-time display of temperature (°C/°F), relative humidity, air pressure, and an air quality proxy based on gas resistance

-The system is designed with embedded constraints in mind:

-  - Uses I²C for efficient sensor and display communication
+I²C-based sensor and display communication

-  - Optimized for low SRAM usage with the U8x8 text-based OLED interface
+Low-memory OLED interface using the U8x8 text-only graphics library

-  - Implements clear, flicker-free UI updates and status indicators
+Flicker-free UI updates with clear status indicators

-  - Interprets raw sensor data into meaningful environmental states (e.g. humidity and air quality levels)
+Interpretation of raw sensor data into qualitative environmental states (e.g., humidity and air quality levels)

-A hands-on project that pulls data from a BME680 and shows it on an OLED, focused on learning sensor integration, embedded UI design, and building firmware that operate within hardware limits.
+Design Focus

+This project emphasizes practical embedded systems concepts, including sensor integration, efficient memory usage, and firmware design under hardware constraints.
+Particular attention was given to balancing system simplicity with usability, resulting in a compact design that remains readable, responsive, and reliable.